-Welcome to my official website!
-On Tuesday, November 3, 2015, I was elected to represent the 95th District in the Virginia House of Delegates, representing parts of Newport News and Hampton.
-I am honored to serve the citizens and help work to make the Peninsula an even safer place to live, work, play, and raise a family.
+Welcome to my website!
+I was elected to represent the 95th District in the Virginia House of Delegates (parts of Newport News and parts of Hampton).
+I am honored to serve the citizens and help make the Peninsula an even better place to live, learn, work, play, and raise a family.

 "Be the change.
 Do the work."

 A note about our Constituent Services work: There have been some frustrations expressed with our requirement that you let us know if you are a resident of the 95th District.
 While I understand that concerns and issues often do not have the same borders as districts, my primary commitment is to the people I serve and then I will do as much as I can for others.
 Feel free to reach out to your own Delegate if you do not live in the 95th District.
 Here's a link to find out which Delegate has the honor of serving you: https://whosmy.virginiageneralassembly.gov/